Major professional sports leagues in the United States and Canada

 The Big Four leagues currently have 30 to 32 teams each, most of which are concentrated in the most populous metropolitan areas of the United States and Canada.
 Unlike the promotion and relegation systems used in sports leagues in various other regions around the world, American and Canadian sports leagues are closed leagues that maintain the same teams from season-to-season.
 Expansion of the league usually occurs by adding newly formed teams, though mergers with competing leagues have also occurred.

 Baseball, American football, and ice hockey have had professional leagues continuously for over 100 years; early leagues such as the National Association of Professional Base Ball Players, the Ohio League, and the National Hockey Association formed the basis of the modern MLB, NFL, and NHL, respectively.
 Basketball was invented in 1891, and its first professional league formed in the 1920s.
 The Basketball Association of America, founded in 1946, formed the basis of the NBA in 1949 and has lasted for over 75 years.

-Soccer was first professionalized in 1894, with past U.S.-based leagues including the American Soccer League (1921–1933) (ASL) and the original North American Soccer League (1968–1984) (NASL).
+Soccer was first professionalized in 1894, with past American-based leagues including the American Soccer League (1921–1933) (ASL) and the original North American Soccer League (1968–1984) (NASL).
 Major League Soccer (MLS) was established in 1996.